 Mary: Indianapolis PRAXIS course instructor

-...ages and I've tutored students in all of the core subjects, mostly focusing on math and reading.
+...Mary Baldwin College.
+I am certified to teach Pre-K through 6th grade.
+I have worked with children of all ages and I've tutored students in all of the core subjects, mostly focusing on math and reading.
 I've also taught preschool and tested preschool children.
 I've taught English to refugees from several nations, mostly adults, although children were sometimes in the classes.
 I love working with students.
-I love to help them learn and I enjoy getting to know them.
-My hobbies are reading, cross-stitch, knitting, and taking online classes.
-I love to learn!...
-I believe in hands-on learning and the inquiry method.
-I think that children need to discover their own learning and that they all learn differently.
-I like to have things that they can do with their hands, like games or manipulatives.
-I ask lots and lots of questions, so they can discover the knowledge they have within them.
+I love to help them learn and I enjoy...